 Categorical statistics that can be computed from such a yes/no contingency table.
 The list below is an except of a comprehensive list of categorical statistics tests published by the Joint World Weather Research Program (WWRP) and Working Group Numerical Experimentation on Forecast Verification (WGNE) and provides the most common used metrics and their characteristics, relevant for forecast applications in the power industry.
 Details, equations and more comprehensive explanation on the use of these as well as references can be found (online) in [1].
 It is recommended to apply these categorical statistics in particular for applications, where standard average metrics do not provide a measure of the true skill of a forecast to predict a specific event.
-In wind energy forecasting applications this is in particular important for extreme event analysis, ramping and high-speed shutdown forecasting etc. In such applications, it is important to distinguish between quality of a forecast (the degree of agreement between the forecasted and observed conditions according to some objective or subjective criteria) and value of a forecast (the degree to which the forecast information helps a user to achieve an application objective such as improved decision-making).
-Wilks [14] and Richardson [10] present concepts for the value versus skill for deterministic and probabilistic forecast evaluation of that type, respectively.
+In wind energy forecasting applications this is in particular important for extreme event analysis, ramping and high-speed shutdown forecasting etc. In such applications, it is important to seperate between quality of a forecast, i.e. the forecast predicts the observed conditions well according to some objective or subjective criteria, and value of a forecast, which means how much it helps the user to make a better decision.
+Wilks [14] and Richardson [10] present concepts for the value versus skill for deterministic and probabilistic forecast evaluation of that type, repectively.